 G. Other constituencies: One (1) delegate named by each organization referred to in Article 5-D, other than Affiliated organizations, unless USATF votes to grant an organization a greater number of delegates.
 Affiliated organizations shall have delegates only if the Board authorizes them.

-H. International Athletes: The members of the Athletes Advisory Committee and additional International Athlete delegates so that the number shall be at least twenty percent (20%) of the total number of delegates.
-The International Athletes registered as attendees at the Annual Meeting shall select these additional delegates under procedures approved and administered by the Athletes Advisory Committee.
+H. Athlete Advisory Committee delegates: The members of the Athletes Advisory Committee and additional athlete delegates selected by the Athletes Advisory Committee so that the number, or weight of such vote shall be at least thirty-three and 33/100 percent (33.33%) of the total number of delegates (at least half of those athlete delegates will be Ten Year Athletes; the remaining will be either Ten Year or Ten Year+ Athlete delegates).
+The Athletes Advisory Committee members registered as attendees at the Annual Meeting shall select these additional delegates under procedures approved and administered by the Athletes Advisory Committee.

+1. Weight of such vote.
+For elections and other votes at which weighted voting for athletes applies the vote shall be computed as follows:

+a.
+As of noon, of the second day of the Annual Meeting or such other date prior to a vote at a Special Meeting in accordance with Article (8)(b), the total number of registered delegates and the total number of athlete delegates shall be determined.
+For voting purposes, this number shall be final and regardless of whether a delegate shows up to vote or not, no additional calculations shall be made.

+b.
+The total votes cast by athlete delegates and non-athlete delegates shall be counted separately.

+c.
+Notwithstanding any other provision of these bylaws, the minimum number of athlete delegates shall be thirty-three and 33/100 percent (33.33%) (except for the World Athletics vote provided in Article 17, which shall be forty percent (40%).
+If the number of athlete delegates is less than the required percentage, each athlete vote shall be multiplied by a factor greater than one, so that the total number of athlete votes equals the required percentage of the total weighted votes.

 I. Alternates: Alternates may be named for all delegates except the officers and directors of USATF.
 An alternate may vote in the place of an absent delegate provided the alternate meets all of the required qualifications of the absent delegate.